ikorotkin/gromacs_AFM_FH-MD/docs/dev-manual/build-system.rst

 .. cmake:: GMX_DOUBLE

-   Many part of |Gromacs| are implemented in terms of "real" precision, which is actually either a single- or double-precision type, according to the value of this flag.
+   Many part of GROMACS are implemented in terms of "real" precision, which is actually either a single- or double-precision type, according to the value of this flag.
 Some parts of the code deliberately use single- or double-precision types, and these are